shakacode/react_webpack/docs/guides/configuration.md

   # any server rendering issues immediately during development.
   config.raise_on_prerender_error = Rails.env.development?

-  # To handle client side props differently, Add a hash with a module name as a string for the `extensor_name` key
+  # To handle client-side & server-side props differently,
-  # and the method name as a string for the key `method`.
+  # Add a module with a modify_props method that expects the component's name & props hash
-  # This will be used when prerendering is set to false.
-A module example can be found below.
+  # See below for an example definition of ClientPropsExtension
-  config.client_props_extension = { extensor_name: "PropsExtension", method: "client_props" }
+  config.client_props_extension = ClientPropsExtension

   ################################################################################
   # Server Renderer Configuration for ExecJS